Red Teaming Quickstart (No-Code)

 • Connected your AI app to Confident AI

-• Configured your first red teaming framework
+• Configured your first security framework

 • Run a risk assessment on your AI application and viewed it on the dashboard